candiddev/.github/README.md

 ## License

-The code in this repository is licensed under the [Candid Public License](https://www.candid.dev/licenses).
-Please [contact us](mailto:info@candid.dev) for licensing exceptions.
+The code in this repository is unlicensed.
+It's our website, why would you want this?

 ## Development